TalkCRM/gitdiagram-for-smnt/README.en.md

 Most of what you might call the "processing" of this app is done with prompt engineering - see `/backend/app/prompts.py`.
 This basically extracts and pipelines data and analysis for a larger action workflow, ending in the diagram code.

+### 🛡️ Quality Assurance System (v1.1.0 New)
+- **Real-time Syntax Validation**: Automatic verification of generated Mermaid code for v11.4.1 compatibility
+- **Auto-Fix Functionality**: Automatic correction of common syntax errors (quotes, spacing, special characters, etc.)
+- **Regeneration Mechanism**: Re-generation with stricter prompts when errors cannot be auto-fixed
+- **Comprehensive Logging**: Complete error tracking system for debugging

-Notes on stability and correctness:
+### Notes on Stability and Correctness
-- Mermaid v11.4.1 syntax is enforced in the prompts.
-Only supported diagram types are allowed; fall back to `graph TD` when unsure.
+- **Mermaid v11.4.1 syntax is strictly enforced** in the prompts with automatic validation
+- Only supported diagram types are allowed; fall back to `graph TD` when unsure
+- **Advanced error recovery**: Multiple layers of validation and correction
-- Frontend proxies generation/cost requests via Next.js API routes (`/api/generate/*`) to the FastAPI backend to avoid mixed-content and dev networking issues.
+- Frontend proxies generation/cost requests via Next.js API routes (`/api/generate/*`) to the FastAPI backend to avoid mixed-content and dev networking issues

 ## 🔒 How to diagram private repositories